samuelaugustowvw/Python-30-Days/README.md

 | 4 | [Guess the Number](./Level%201/guess_the_number) | Number guessing game with Easy/Medium/Hard difficulty and higher/lower hints. |
 | 5 | [Word Counter](./Level%201/word_and_character_counter) | Counts characters, words, and lines in a text and builds a word-frequency table. |

-**Concepts practiced in this level:** input validation with `try/except`, `while` loops, `match/case` branching, string manipulation, dictionaries, and splitting logic into small, single-purpose functions.
 ---
 ## 📁 Level 2 — Beginner
 Projects that introduce **file persistence** and the first real-world **automation** — data that survives between runs.
+Concepts practiced in this level:** reading and writing files (`json`), the "load on start, save on every change" persistence pattern, CRUD operations, filesystem automation with `os` and `shutil`, `set` for tracking state, and data-driven logic with dictionaries.
 | # | Project | Description |
 |:--|:--|:--|
 | 1 | [To-Do List](./Level%202/to_do_list) | Task manager with add/list/complete/remove, saving tasks to a JSON file so they persist between runs. |